 In 1749, Ahmed Abdallee marched from Cabul, and advanced as far as Lahore.
 Meer Munnoo, the eldest son of the late Vizir, had been appointed Governor of Multan, and of as much of the other provinces of Upper India, as could be recovered from the Persians or Afghauns.
-Being unprepared for adequate resistance, he offered to purchase the retreat of the Doorance by assigning to him the revenues of four districts; with which Ahmed, for the present, thought proper to content himself."
-In two years he repeated his visit: when Meer Munnoo, after some months of vigorous resistance, was betrayed by one of his generals, and defeated.
-The Dooranee Shah was not incapable of generosity; he soothed the vanquished leader by obliging expressions, and appointed him his deputy in the two provinces of Multan and Lahore, which were now finally severed from the dominion of the Moguls.
-A messenger was sent to moned from his government, with a view to resist the Afghauns, the favourite eunuch, jealous of the honour which he might acquire by recovering those important provinces, persuaded the emperor to ratify the cession before he arrived.
+Being unprepared for adequate resistance, he offered to purchase the retreat of the Dooranee by assigning to him the revenues of four districts; with which Ahmed, for the present, thought proper to content himself.
+In two years he repeated his visit; when Meer Munnoo, after some months of vigorous resistance, was betrayed by one of his generals, and defeated.
+The Dooranee Shah was not incapable of generosity; he soothed the vanguished leader by obliging expressions, and appointed him his deputy in the two provinces of Multan and Lahore, which were now finally severed from the dominion of the Moguls.
+A messenger was sent to Delhi to demand even a formal cession of the conquered BOOK III.
+Chap.
+4. 1752.

+territory; and, though Suffder Jung was summoned from his government, with a view to resist the Afghauns, the favourite eunuch, jealous of the honour which he might acquire by recovering those important provinces, persuaded the emperor to ratify the cession before he arrived.
 About the same time an expedition was undertaken against one of the nations of Rajpoots, who had seized, with a disputable title, upon certain districts in Ajmere.
 The war was ill conducted, and ended in disgrace.